diloper/Train-and-Deploy-YOLO-Models/examples/picamera/README.md

 Now you're ready to run the script!
 Run it using the following command, where `--model` points to the NCNN model folder and `--resolution` is the resolution you want to run the camera at.

 ```
-yolo_detect_picamera.py --model=yolo11n_ncnn_model --resolution=640x480
+python yolo_detect_picamera.py --model=yolo11n_ncnn_model --resolution=640x480
 ```

 A window will appear showing the Picamera's live view with detections drawn on each frame.
+Use `python yolo_detect_picamera.py --help` to see other options for running the script.